8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

 A: There will be several challenges per category.
 If you want to know the exact number, you'll have to join to find out ;)

 Q: What training or skills would I need to prepare for the CTF?

+A: The workshop will cover some basic skills which will be useful for the CTF.
+However, challenges in the CTF will require skills beyond what is covered in the workshop.

-A: Here are some online resources that will help you get started in your preparation for CTF competitions:
+In addition, here are some online resources that will help you get started in your preparation for CTF competitions:

 * [Over The Wire](https://overthewire.org/wargames/)
 * [Hack The Box](https://hackthebox.eu)
 * [Try Hack Me](https://tryhackme.com)
 * [Vuln Hub](https://vulnhub.com)

 These resources will help you build a good foundation around the skill-set and critical thinking required to solve CTF challenges.
 In addition, write-ups on solving challenges in past CTF competitions may be found online.
 These write-ups would also provide you a good understanding of how CTF challenges may be solved.

-Q: Is there a winner for each challenge/category?

-A: No, winners are decided based on the overall score, subject to follow up verification.

 Q: What do I need to prepare for the competition?

-A: All participants are required to use their own laptops.
-The minimum specifications **recommended** of participants’ laptops are as follows:
+A: All participants are required to setup their own system.
+Some challenges will require a Unix-based system to solve.
+You may wish to setup a virtual machine if you do not have one.

-- Processor: Intel Core i5 Processor
-- Memory: 8GB Ram
-- Storage: Min 80GB HDD
-- Connectivity: Wireless and Wired Internet Connection
-- Operating Systems: Windows

-Recommended Software: VMWare Workstation Player/VirtualBox

 Q: What is the format of the competition?

 A: Participants will attempt to earn the most points by solving competition challenges.
 At the end of the competition, points scored by each team will be added.
 The tiebreaker will be the time taken to solve the challenge.